When you need it, and Why

 VA Funding Fee

-If you get a VA loan, the Department of Veterans’ Affairs (VA) guarantee replaces mortgage insurance, and functions similarly.
+If you get a VA loan, the Department of Veterans’ Affairs (VA) guarantee replaces mortgage insurance, but functions similarly.
 With VA loans, there is no monthly mortgage insurance premium.
 However, you will pay an upfront “funding fee.”
 The amount of that fee varies based on your type of military service, your down payment amount, your disability status, whether you’re buying a home or refinancing, and whether this is your first VA loan, or you’ve had a VA loan previously.

 Like with FHA and USDA loans, you can roll the upfront fee into your mortgage instead of paying it out of pocket, but doing so increases both your loan amount and your overall costs.